Avnsx/fansly-downloader/README.md

 On windows you can just install the [Executable version](https://github.com/Avnsx/fansly-downloader/releases/latest), skip the entire set up section & go to [Quick Start](https://github.com/Avnsx/fansly-downloader#-quick-start)

 #### Requirements
-If your operating system is not compatible with **executable versions** of Fansly Downloader (only Windows supported for ``.exe``) or just generally intend to use the Python source directly, please ensure that [Python is installed](https://www.python.org/downloads/) on your system.
+If your operating system is not compatible with **executable versions** of Fansly Downloader (only Windows supported for ``.exe``) or you just generally intend to use the Python source directly, please ensure that [Python is installed](https://www.python.org/downloads/) on your system.
 Once Python is installed, you can proceed by installing the following requirements using [Python's package manager](https://realpython.com/what-is-pip/), within your systems terminal type:

-	pip install requests loguru imagehash pillow python-dateutil psutil keyboard av m3u8 pycryptodome "undetected_chromedriver==3.4.6" "pywin32; platform_system == 'Windows'"
-Alternatively you can use [``requirements.txt``](https://github.com/Avnsx/fansly-downloader/blob/main/requirements.txt) through opening your system's terminal (e.g.: cmd.exe) and navigating to the project's download folder & executing the following command: ``pip install --user -r requirements.txt``
+	pip3 install requests loguru python-dateutil plyvel-ci psutil imagehash m3u8 av pillow Alternatively you can use [``requirements.txt``](https://github.com/Avnsx/fansly-downloader/blob/main/requirements.txt) through opening your system's terminal (e.g.: cmd.exe) and navigating to the project's download folder & executing the following command: ``pip3 install --user -r requirements.txt``

-If you are on windows and can't install the windows only library called ``pywin32`` with pip, you can also install it [through pywin32's github](https://github.com/mhammond/pywin32/releases).
-Not being able to install pywin32, means that you won't be able to run automatic configurator and need to use [Get Started](https://github.com/Avnsx/fansly-downloader/wiki/Get-Started) instead to set Fansly Downloader up.
+On linux you might additionally need to install pythons tkinter module with ``sudo apt-get install python3-tk``

 ## 🚀 Quick Start
-**Quick start is only compatible with Windows & you have to have recently logged into fansly in any of the following browsers: Chrome, FireFox, Opera, Brave or Microsoft Edge and that browser has to be [set as your default browser in windows settings](https://www.avast.com/c-change-default-browser-windows#:~:text=Open%20the%20Start%20menu%20and,is%20the%20current%20default%20browser).**

-1. Make sure the browser you set as default browser [in windows settings](https://www.avast.com/c-change-default-browser-windows#:~:text=Open%20the%20Start%20menu%20and,is%20the%20current%20default%20browser), is also the browser that you've browsed fansly with in the past
-2. Click on Automatic Configurator and wait for it [to do its thing](https://github.com/Avnsx/fansly-downloader/wiki/Explanation-of-provided-programs-&-their-functionality#2-automatic-configurator) (if it was successful ``config.ini`` should now *only* show a *single* ``ReplaceMe`` for the targeted creator name)
-3. Open the ``config.ini`` file and replace the value for ``[TargetedCreator]`` > ``Username =`` with whatever content creators username
-4. Save the ``config.ini`` file(into the same directory as Fansly Downloader) with the changes you've done to it, close it & start up Fansly Downloader by clicking on it
+Setting up fansly downloader is easy!
+It will interactively help you set its configuration file (``config.ini``) up, the first time you start the program.

-**⚠️ If you are not using Windows or are encountering a bug with quick start please head over to [Get Started](https://github.com/Avnsx/fansly-downloader/wiki/Get-Started) instead ⚠️**
+**⚠️ If the interactive semi-automatic tutorial by fansly downloader doesn't work for you; please head over to [Get Started](https://github.com/Avnsx/fansly-downloader/wiki/Get-Started) instead ⚠️**

 After completing any of the configuration tutorials [Quick Start](https://github.com/Avnsx/fansly-downloader#-quick-start) / [Get Started](https://github.com/Avnsx/fansly-downloader/wiki/Get-Started); in the future you'll only need to change the creator name for Targeted Creator > Username in ``config.ini`` for every further use case on other creators.